Watching Notes: Episode 10

 12.10 "Neither N nor S had any intention of observing the peace treaty of 1973".
 Nor, though Burns doesn’t mention it, did the US which kept far more military advisers in the country than the agreement provided for and, as he mentions in the book, continued to supply military material in breach of the agreement.

 SVA attacked NVA enclaves “seized by the NVA.”
 Hardly “seized”.
 The treaty allowed them to retain troops already in the South and to retain those areas already under their control.
+This reference to the NVA also continues Burns' attempt to frame the war as between South and North Vietnam rather than between Saigon and much of the southern population.
+Even after Tet many of the forces opposing the Hanoi government were local.

 On the subject of the end of US support